20 Good movies to Learn Korean

 He tries to get close to her yet again, while in the process, a lethal gas explosion takes place, completely twisting the film’s plot.

 The dialogue is fast, though well-controlled.
-It runs at a pace that you will comprehend with some difficulty.
+It moves at a pace you will find challenging to follow.

 14. Hello Ghost (헬로우 고스트), 2010